 Sarah's other passions include feminism, circus arts, extensive thematic playlists, improvisational movement, tattoos, curly hair care, and making people eat their vegetables.
-She currently works as an executive assistant and lives with her partner near Cambridge, MA.
+She currently works as an administrative assistant and lives with her partner near Cambridge, MA.

 Sarah's work is represented by Victoria Marini of the Irene Goodman Agency.